Temporal Graph Classes: A View Through Temporal Separators: Abstract

 \section{Abstract}

-We investigate the computational complexity of separating two distinct vertices~$s$ and~$z$ by vertex deletion in a temporal graph.
+We investigate for temporal graphs the computational complexity of separating two distinct vertices~$s$ and~$z$ by vertex deletion.
 In a temporal graph, the vertex set is fixed but the edges have (discrete) time labels.
-Since the corresponding Temporal $(s,z)$-Separation problem is \NP{}-hard, it is natural to investigate whether relevant special cases exist that are computationally tractable.
+Since the corresponding \nonstrproblem{} problem is \NP{}-complete, it is natural to investigate whether relevant special cases exist that are computationally tractable.
 To this end, we study restrictions of the underlying (static) graph---there we observe polynomial-time solvability in the case of bounded treewidth---as well as restrictions concerning the ``temporal evolution'' along the time steps.
 Systematically studying partially novel concepts in this direction, we identify sharp borders between tractable and intractable cases.